-When I am working with court ordered couples I often start with a tool called Heartmath or heart rate variability biofeedback.
+When I am working with court ordered couples in family counseling rockford I often start with a tool called Heartmath or heart rate variability biofeedback.

 While the name may sound rather complicated, it is a very simple process to learn which gives folks a quick, feel good, and profound success to hang their hats on.

 I usually have them learn the process individually and then come together and work on their Heartmath at the same time, while holding hands so that they get to see that their relationship, and by extension, their family has a heart beat separate from their individual heart beats, and that relationship heart beat can be attended to, must be attended to, almost all the time, and that the thoughts of either partner can move the relationship into coherence or incoherence on any given heart beat.